onflow/flow/docs/content/support/flow-port/index.md

   - You are now a part of Flow, and will begin to earn rewards for being a valued member of the blockchain!

 ### You have variable options at this point to:
-  - Add additional stake to your already existing stake.
-Any added FLOW will again sit in a pending status and will be processed at the next Epoch.
+  - Add additional stake to your existing stake.
+Any added FLOW will again sit in a pending status and be processed at the next epoch.
   - Withdraw/re-stake your earned rewards.
 If you decide to withdraw your rewards, this actions will happen instantly.
 If you decide to re-stake your rewards, the request will again sit in a pending status and will be processed at the next Epoch.
   - Request to be unstaked from the network.
 The unstake request will sit in a pening status for two epochs.
 Once it is processed, the amount that has been unstaked will sit in your unstaked FLOW amount and can now be withdrawn or re-staked.